Lumber Liquidators Holdings (LL) Q1 2017 Results - Earnings Call Transcript

 Matthew J. Fassler - Goldman Sachs & Co.

 Got it.
 A second question , if I could.
-So, interestingly ad dollars flat to down, and you talked – at a moment when you talked about juicing (45:51) the ad campaign, or at least renewing the ad campaign.
+So, interestingly ad dollars flat to down, and you talked – at a moment when you talked about reducing (45:54) the ad campaign, or at least renewing the ad campaign.
 So can you talk about how you're managing the dollars relative to managing the ad strategy?
 Can you continue to do or you plan on continuing to address the advertising effort while maintaining the ad dollars flat?
 Or do you expect that that's a line item that may grow going forward?

 Dennis R. Knowles - Lumber Liquidators Holdings, Inc.